 The Government Department’s political economy program offers a thorough introduction to theoretical approaches to political economy and important empirical cases among the advanced industrial countries and the developing world.
 It provides training for a broad range of careers in government, finance, international organizations, and think tanks.
 The program is also good preparation for applying to business schools, law schools, and graduate programs in political science and economics.

 Requirements: Students must take three Government courses in political economy from the following list of designated political economy courses, including at least one Gov 94 undergraduate seminar.
 In addition, they must take at least one course in Economics from the following list of courses.
+All four courses for the political economy program must be taken for a letter grade (except for courses taken during Spring 2020, when emergency satisfactory/unsatisfactory grading was in effect).
 Working with their concentration advisers and faculty mentors, students develop their own Plans of Study to identify their academic goals and to select their courses accordingly.

 Possible Areas of Focus: In formulating their Plans of Study, students can choose to focus on specific aspects of political economy, such as international political economy, economic development, or inequality.